CESNET/ndk-fpga/README.md

 - The .ip files located in the `cards/<VENDOR>/<CARD_NAME>/src/ip/` folder were generated in the Intel Quartus Prime Pro, and their use may be subject to additional license agreements.
 - The .xci files located in the `cards/<VENDOR>/<CARD_NAME>/src/ip/` folder were generated in the Xilinx Vivado, and their use may be subject to additional license agreements.
 - The files located in the `cards/silicom/n6010/src/comp/pmci/pmci_ip` and `cards/silicom/n6010/scripts` folders were taken from the [ofs-agx7-pcie-attach repository](https://github.com/OFS/ofs-agx7-pcie-attach) and are subject to the MIT license.
 Please read [LICENSE.txt file](cards/silicom/n6010/scripts/LICENSE.txt).
+- The files located in the `cards/silicom/n5014/src/comp/hbm` folder were taken from the [ofs-fim-common repository](https://github.com/OFS/ofs-fim-common) and are subject to the MIT license.
+Please read [LICENSE.txt file](cards/silicom/n5014/src/comp/hbm/LICENSE.txt).
 - The files located in the `comp/base/hash/spookyhash/sw/` by Bob Jenkins from [burtleburtle.net](https://burtleburtle.net/bob/hash/spooky.html), Public domain.

 ## Repository Maintainer